AntonioPrimera/bapi/readme.md

     );
 ```

-After generating one or more bapi validation issues, you can throw a BapiValidationException
+After generating one or more bapi validation issues, you can either throw a
-containing all these issues.
-The exception constructor can receive a single BapiValidationIssue
+new BapiValidationException with these issues, or you can return an array of
-or a list (array, Collection etc.) of BapiValidationIssues.
+BapiValidationIssue instances from the ***validate()*** method.

 ```php
     protected function validate()